Improved MSSM Higgs mass calculation using the 3-loop FlexibleEFTHiggs approach including $x_t$-resummation: Numerical results

 The black dashed line represents the reparametrized version of the blue dotted line, where $\hat\lambda$ is expressed in terms of SM parameters.
 In this calculation only 2-loop contributions of $\ord(\hat y_t^4\hat g_3^2)$ are taken into account.
 One finds that this reparametrized calculation agrees well with the corresponding EFT \twoL\ calculation (green dashed-dotted line), which uses the same parametrization.
 The only difference between the blue dotted and the green dashed-dotted line are power suppressed contributions in the Higgs mass at 1-loop, which become significant for $|x_t| \gtrsim 3$, as discussed above.
 When adding the 2-loop leading $x_t$ mixed QCD--EW contribution from eq.~\eqref{eq:xt_pred} to the black dashed line, one obtains the red solid line.
-The so obtained result agrees very well with MSSM-parametrized calculation (blue dotted line), which explains the dominant part of the deviation between the MSSM-parametrized \fefts\ \twoL\ calculation and the EFT-parametrized EFT \twoL\ calculation.
+The so obtained result agrees very well with the MSSM-parametrized calculation (blue dotted line), which explains the dominant part of the deviation between the MSSM-parametrized \fefts\ \twoL\ calculation and the EFT-parametrized EFT \twoL\ calculation.
 Thus, the numerical effect coming from the correct inclusion of highest power $x_t$ contributions in our new \feft\ approach improves the precision for large $|x_t|$ in comparison to the calculation performed in the EFT parametrization.

 Besides the higher-order terms correctly taken into account by our new \feft\ calculation, the threshold corrections $\Delta\lambda$ differ in both approaches by further terms, which are incomplete both in the full-model parametrization and in the EFT parametrization.
-Such incomplete higher-order terms are for example top Yukawa enhanced 3-loop terms with high $x_t$ powers of the form $(\hat\lambda^{\text{\fefts\ \thrL}} - \hat\lambda^{\text{EFT\ \thrL}}) \supset \hat y_t^8 x_t^{\leq8} + \hat y_t^6 \hat g_3^2 x_t^{\leq7}$.\footnote{Note that in order to investigate the complete reparametrization contributions of this order, the inclusion of 2-loop threshold corrections to $\Delta y_t$ at $\ord(y_t^5 +g_3^2y_t^3)$ is required.} In \figref{fig:xtscanrepara5tev3l} we show the numerical influence of such terms.
+Such incomplete higher-order terms are for example top Yukawa enhanced 3-loop terms with high $x_t$ powers of the form $(\hat\lambda^{\text{\fefts\ \thrL}} - \hat\lambda^{\text{EFT\ \thrL}}) \supset \hat y_t^8 x_t^{\leq8} + \hat y_t^6 \hat g_3^2 x_t^{\leq7}$.\footnote{Note that in order to investigate the complete reparametrization contributions of this order, the inclusion of 2-loop threshold corrections to $\Delta y_t$ at $\ord(y_t^5 +g_3^2y_t^3)$ is required.} The reparametrization of the 1-loop correction alone was discussed in \tabref{tab:xt-incomplete}.
+The discussion here is extended by the gauge-less 2-loop contributions to $\Delta \lambda$ in MSSM parametrization.
+In \figref{fig:xtscanrepara5tev3l} we show the numerical influence of such terms.

 When these (incomplete) higher-order terms are added coherently (green solid line), both contributions almost cancel up to a remaining effect of $\sim 150\MeV$ in the Higgs pole mass for $|x_t| < 3.5$ and $M_S= 3\TeV$.
 Thus, the numerical effect from the $x_t$-resummation terms in $\Delta\lambda^{\text{QCD--EW}}$ from \figref{fig:xtplothssusytopdown5tevrep} remains the dominant reparametrization effect.
 However, when the numerical effect of each incomplete higher-order term is drawn individually, the contributions have a higher impact on the Higgs pole mass, see \figref{fig:xtscanrepara5tev3l}.
 The magenta dashed-triple-dotted line corresponds to the effect of the terms of $\ord(\hat y_t^6\hat g_3^2 x_t^7)$ and the blue dashed line corresponds to $\ord(\hat y_t^8 x_t^{\leq8} + \hat y_t^6 \hat g_3^2 x_t^{<7})$.
 There is a cancellation between these incomplete contributions, which should be kept in mind when using such terms as an uncertainty estimate of missing higher-order corrections.
 Using the maximum effect of all terms provides a more conservative estimate of the remaining uncertainty than the coherent sum.